-Family members who declare citizenship or national status will not be required to provide additional documentation unless the PHA receives information indicating that an individual's declaration may not be accurate.
+Family members who declare citizenship or national status will not be required to provide additional documentation upon PHA request. unless the PHA receives information indicating that an individual's declaration may not be accurate.

 Eligible Noncitizens and VAWA Self-Petitioners